This page provides some details on the settings available for the Fast SSS Material in V-Ray.

 This example and the next demonstrate the effect of and the relation between the Scatter color and the Sub-surface color parameters.
 Note how changing the Sub-surface color changes the overall appearance of the material, whereas changing the Scatter color only modifies the internal scattering component.

-The Scatter color is set to green.
+The Scatter color is set to beige.

 Example: Scatter Color

-The Sub-surface color is kept to green.
+The Sub-surface color is white.

-Example: Scatter Radius
+Example: Scatter Radius and Scale

 Example: Phase Function